LuxorCZ/supaplex/README.md

 # supaplex
 A Canvas version of Supaplex with a supplied level editor.
+Levels are stored as JSON strings in the database.
+After the script is initialized, it requests a list of levels.
+Levels then can be requested via a GET request.
 ```sql
 CREATE TABLE IF NOT EXISTS `supa` (
   `id` int(11) NOT NULL AUTO_INCREMENT,